thosgood/this-weeks-finds/markdown/101-151/week112.md

 to any surface it punctures"... without ever saying what the constant of proportionality is!
 Well, the constant is

-8 π γ
+8 \pi γ

 Until recently, everyone went around saying the constant was 1.
-(As for the factor of 8π, I'm no good at these things, but apparently at least some people were getting that wrong, too!)
+(As for the factor of 8\pi, I'm no good at these things, but apparently at least some people were getting that wrong, too!)
 Now Krasnov claims to have gotten these damned factors straightened out once and for all: